History of Luxembourg (1984—present): Public investments

-Despite the difficult economic context, the government maintained significant public investments.
-The European enlargement led the Luxembourgish state to invest heavily in extending the EU's infrastructure and services based in Luxembourg.
-The government was also concerned with consolidating the country as a European seat, leading to extensive building work in Luxembourg-Kirchberg from 2001.
-The conversion of industrial wastelands of ARBED in Belval constituted this government's second large construction project.
-This development project aimed to improve the Southern region, and was in line with the government's decentralisation policy.
-A state-owned company was charged with realising the government's plans on the Belval-Ouest site and to showcase the blast furnaces.
-The industrial wastelands would host the Rockhal music venue and a "City of science, research and innovation".
+Despite the feeble economy, the government maintained significant public investments.

+With European enlargement, the Luxembourgish state invested heavily in extending the EU's infrastructure and services based in Luxembourg.
+The government was also concerned with consolidating the country as a European seat, leading to extensive building work in Kirchberg from 2001.

+The redevelopment of disused ARBED steelworks in the Belval district of Esch-sur-Alzette constituted this government's second large construction project.
+This development project aimed to improve the Southern region, and was in line with the government's decentralising policy.
+A state-owned company was charged with realising the government's plans on the Belval-Ouest site and to preserve the blast furnaces as industrial heritage.
+The new district would host the Rockhal music venue and a "City of science, research and innovation".

 In healthcare, the government made efforts to stem the explosion of costs.
 A hospital plan provided for the reorganisation of healthcare, by putting more emphasis on outpatient treatment, and rationalising and modernising existing infrastructure.

 Sustainable development

 The government made sustainable development a policy priority.
-As part of its pledge to implement the Kyoto Protocol, Luxembourg had committed on the European level to reducing its greenhouse gas emissions by 28% by 2012.
+To implement the Kyoto Protocol, Luxembourg had committed to reducing its greenhouse gas emissions by 28% by 2012.
 It also implemented a strategy to promote public transport and housing with low energy consumption, rational use of energy, and use of renewable energy.
-The restructuring of the steel industry had already made it possible to reduce emissions significantly.
-However, the high petrol use, caused by the low taxation of fuel which attracted large numbers of cross-border customers, made it difficult to comply with the Kyoto commitments.
+The restructuring of the steel industry had already reduced emissions significantly.
+However, high petrol use, caused by the low taxation of fuel which attracted large numbers of cross-border customers, made it difficult to comply with the Kyoto commitments.

-In 2002, the Minister for Transport presented the programme mobiliteit.lu, whose main goal was to persuade one quarter of travellers in Luxembourg to use public transport.
-In this light, the connection of Luxembourg to the trans-European railway network and a new line connecting the central railway station to the Kirchberg quarter, via the airport, were considered essential investments.
+In 2002, the transport minister presented the programme mobiliteit.lu, whose goal was to persuade one quarter of travellers in Luxembourg to use public transport.
+For this, the connection of Luxembourg to the trans-European railway network and a new line connecting the central railway station to the Kirchberg quarter, via the airport, were considered essential investments.

-To concentrate its efforts, in 2002 the government proposed an all-round approach to mobility and development.
-The result of this was an integrated plan for transport and spatial development.
-This highlighted certain imbalances and initiated a public debate on the means of avoiding a deterioration of Luxembourgers' quality of life, while pursuing economic growth.
-High housing prices had led to an urban exodus, yet the capital and its surrounding communes still contained two-thirds of all jobs.
-Luxembourg had become a country of long journeys, most of them by car.
+The government proposed an integrated plan for transport and spatial development.
+This highlighted certain imbalances and initiated a public debate on how to avoid a decline in quality of life, while pursuing economic growth.
+While high housing prices had led to an urban exodus, the greater Luxembourg city area still contained two-thirds of all jobs.
+Luxembourg had become a country of long journeys, mostly by car.
 The integrated plan sought to bring places of work, housing and leisure closer together.
-It proposed a development model based on three urban areas, separated by green belts: the Southern region of the country, the capital, and the "Nordstad".
-These centres should each possess the necessary economic, social and cultural infrastructure to function independently.
+It proposed a development model based on three urban areas, separated by green belts: the Southern region, the capital, and the "Nordstad".
+Each centre would possess the necessary economic, social and cultural infrastructure to function independently.